projectEndings/Endings/articles/balisage_2022/03_processing.md

 If a word is indeed a word and is neither too short nor a stopword, it is then run through the user-configured XSLT stemmer.
 At the moment, staticSearch comes packaged with an [[]].
 The full implementation of Porter 2 can be found in the repository: [[]])

 ### Indexing

-1. Produces thousands of token JSON files
-2. This requires taking the entire document collection and grouping each token, which takes a significant amount of memory
-3. Of all of the technical problems, the KWIC creation is trickiest

-### The text search

-This process amounts to building a rich index of the terms and metadata in the documents, but the index is fragmented across a huge collection of individual files, because each unique stemmed term has a JSON file to itself, named for itself ('book.json', 'walk.json', etc.); these are referred to as the "stem files".
+From the tokenized document collection, we can now build a rich index of the terms and metadata in the documents that is fragmented across a huge collection of individual files; each unique stemmed term has a JSON file to itself, named for itself ('book.json', 'walk.json', etc.), which are referred to as the "stem files".
 This means that when the search page queries the index, it need only retrieve the individual JSON files for the terms which are in the search; the bulk of the index is never retrieved.
 A stem file looks like this:

 ![An example stem file](/Users/takeda/projects/Endings/articles/balisage_2022/images/stem_file.png "An example stem file"){width=80%}

 This contains an entry for each document which contains the stem, an overall score for that stem in that document, and precise information about each individual instance, including a keyword-in-context extract in which it is marked.

+1. This requires taking the entire document collection and grouping each token, which takes a significant amount of memory
+2. Of all of the technical problems, the KWIC creation is trickiest

 In addition to the stem files, the build process also creates the following individual JSON files: